-This is one of the most overlooked ways to generate blog income with affiliate links!
-You can create gift guides and resource pages using the “page” template so they don't show up in your regular blog feed.
+This is one of the most overlooked ways to earn affiliate commissions!
+You can create these using the “page” template so they don't show up in your regular blog feed.
 You simply link the page URL to a header menu, sidebar image, in a blog post, or a Pinterest pin.

-Gift guides are easy – just relate the products to whatever holiday is coming up.
+- Gift guides are easy – just relate the products to whatever holiday is coming up.
 Again – ensure the products that you are recommending in the guide relate to your audience!
 You can use a gallery plugin such as Gallery by Supsystic (free) to keep the products nicely organized on the page or to create multiple groups of products on the page.
-You can see this plugin in action here.
-Be sure to create pins for Pinterest so the gift guides will continue to generate commissions long after the holiday!
+Make sure you have text on the page and use proper SEO and format for it so that it will rank on Google.
+Don't forget to create pins for Pinterest so the gift guides will continue to generate affiliate commissions long after the holiday!